+- Do not allow sprays to contact conifer shoot growth (current year's new growth) or injury may occur.

+Do not apply to nursery seedbeds.

+For confer release, do not use on plantations where pine or larch are among

-- · Do not allow sprays to contact conifer shoot growth (current year's new growth) or injury may occur. - Do not apply to nursery seedbeds. - For conifer release, do not use on plantations where larch is among the desired species. - Grazing and Haying Restrictions: If grazing or haying is anticipated, do not apply more than 4 pt/acre of HAVOC LV-Four per application.
+- For trough erease, do not use on plantations where pine or facts are almong the desired species.

+Grazing and Haying Restrictions: If grazing or haying is anticipated, do not apply more than 2 2/3 pt/acre of HAVOC LV-Six per application.
 Do not harvest forage or hay from treated areas for 7 days after application.

-If treated area is grazed within 30 days of application, withdraw meat animals at least 3 days before slaughter. - For broadcast applications, do not apply more than 8.0 pt/acre of HAVOC LV-Four per 12 month period.
+For broadcast applications, do not apply more than 5 1/3 pt/acre of HAVOC - LV-Six per 12- month period.

-Limited to 1 broadcast application per year.

-Limited to 1 basal spray or cut surface application per year.
-Limited to 1 injections application per year.
-Limited to 1 injections application per year.
-Rangeland, Established Grass Pastures (including Perennial Grasslands) not in Agricultural Production such as Conservation Reserve Program Acres)
+Rangeland, Established Grass Pastures (Including Perennial Grasslands not in Agricultural Production Such As Conservation Reserve Program Acres)